CRSS-AI/ai-assisted-development-workshop/demo-github-copilot/Readme.md

 - The agent files should be properly configured in the `src` directory
 - Wait for Dani to provide the specific environment variable content for the `.env` file
 - The agent will be deactivated after the workshop is complete.

+Prompt
+Using next.js, create a simple page that receives a txt or .md file from the user. the text must be sent to the extractTodoListfromText function in the Agent/todoAgent.js, which uses an Azure Open Ai model and a .env file that already exists.
+This should return a json file that should be displayed in the front end as the result.
+Make sure to delete the content of any existing page before developing the page for the app.
+Handle errors so that when an invalid format is used for the file upload, the app does not break.
+Also create a mockup version of the to do list.
+If the file upload does not work, display the mockup instead in the front end.